Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: More Results

 At the beginning of each phase in Phased DMD, there is a substantial gap between the distribution of samples generated by the few-step generator and the distribution of real samples.
 The generated samples fall outside the domain of the teacher model, leading to inaccurate score estimations.
-This discrepancy is particularly pronounced in the high-SNR (low noise level) range, where samples are less corrupted by noise.
-In contrast, in the low-SNR (high noise level) range, the diffused generated distribution overlaps more significantly with the diffused real distribution, enabling the teacher model to provide more accurate score estimations.
-Consequently, noise injection at high noise levels plays a crucial role in DMD training.
+This discrepancy is particularly pronounced in the high-SNR (low-noise level) range, where samples are less corrupted by noise.
+In contrast, in the low-SNR (high-noise level) range, the diffused generated distribution overlaps more significantly with the diffused real distribution, enabling the teacher model to provide more accurate score estimations.
+Consequently, noise injection at high-noise levels plays a crucial role in DMD training.

 To validate this analysis, we perform ablation studies on vanilla DMD for the Wan2.1 T2I task.
-Specifically, the diffusion timestep $t$ is fixed at 0.357 for one experiment and at 0.882 for another. \citet{wang2023prolificdreamer_vsd} has proven that $D_{KL}(p_{fake}(x_t) \| p_{real}(x_t) = 0 \Leftrightarrow D_{KL}(p_{fake}(x_0) \| p_{real}(x_0) = 0$ for any $0 < t < 1$.
+Specifically, the diffusion timestep $t$ is fixed at 0.357 for one experiment and at 0.882 for another. \citet{wang2023prolificdreamer_vsd} has proven that $D_{KL}(p_{fake}(x_t) \| p_{real}(x_t)) = 0 \Leftrightarrow D_{KL}(p_{fake}(x_0) \| p_{real}(x_0)) = 0$ for any $0 < t < 1$.
 Thus, both experiments are theoretically valid.
 However, the experiment with a diffusion timestep $t = 0.357$ fails to converge, as illustrated in Fig.~\ref{fig:fixed diffusion timestep}, while the experiment with $t = 0.882$ demonstrates correct results.
-This controlled experiment highlights that incorporating high noise levels is essential for effective DMD training.
+This controlled experiment highlights that incorporating high-noise levels is essential for effective DMD training.
 This observation, to some extent, explains our rationale for adopting \textbf{Reverse Nested Intervals}, wherein the training interval at each stage includes the high-noise range.